THINGS TO DO IN BACALAR & HOW TO VISIT RESPONSIBLY

 Watch the video above to get a birds-eye view of this magical place!
 Bring your drone if you have one…

 The lagoon is surrounded by lush mangroves and is home to what was likely the first living organism on Earth, stromatolites.
 Stromatolites might just look like rocks, but they’re floating pancakes, just kidding, actually, they’re mounds made of layers upon layers of cyanobacteria.
 These photosynthesizing microbes are responsible for pumping oxygen into our atmosphere and are basically the reason we exist at all.
-Pretty crazy right?
+Pretty wild right?

 Stromatolites were once growing all over the planet but nearly went extinct around a billion years ago.
 Today Bacalar is one of the few places in the world where stromatolites can still be seen, so if you see one, please don’t touch or disturb it in any way.